 Cheepware was an experiment also as in 1998, I discovered a BBS door I liked but it was unregisterable nagware (meaning it nagged you every time you ran it to be registered).
 I sat down and created "The Magic Oracle".
-I originally meant the door for my own use but a few of my fellow sysops wanted it, so I created the Cheepware name--because sysops are notoriously cheap--and I released my door as freeware.
-Fast forward several years and many programs later, Cheepware is still around.
+I originally meant the door for my own use but a few of my fellow sysops wanted it so I came up with "Cheepware"—because sysops are notoriously and infamously cheap—and I released my door as freeware.
+Fast forward a couple of decades and many programs later, Cheepware is still around.

 I will continue to keep running my BBS and working on my software when I have the time and energy to do so.
+I am medically retired and sometimes I just don't have the energy I did when I first started this journey.
 I still enjoy the hobby even though it's become much more of a niche hobby over the years.

 In addition to BBSing, I am an amateur radio operator.
 I hold the highest class of license in the US, an Extra Class, and my callsign is KS4TD.
 I really enjoy how amateur radio combines many of my favorite hobbies into one.
 You can visit my amateur radio website for more information.